 Still having trouble?
 A permanent media pending problem may be connected to the sequence rather than a clip in particular.

 - Create a new sequence to match the one you’re currently using.
 You can do this by right-clicking on the sequence itself and selecting New Sequence from Clip.

-- Use CTRL/CMD+C to copy all the footage from the Media Pending timeline.
+- Use Ctrl+C or Cmd+C to copy all the footage from the Media Pending timeline.

-- Use CTRL/CMD+V to paste it into the new sequence.
+- Use Ctrl+V or Cmd+V to paste it into the new sequence.

 3. Deleting/Removing Cache Files